you're reading:

 Make any of these links open in a new browser window/tab when clicked.

-Display no top menu at all (when the theme displays your pages but you want them in the sidebar instead).
+Display no top menu at all (when the theme displays your pages in the header area but you want them in the sidebar instead).

 You can also display such ‘irregular’ sets of links in your sidebar or other widget area, by adding Custom Menu widgets.
 (Only difference: submenus will show up as indented lists instead of dropdowns.)